 A Journey into Thai Culture

 My blog is a journey into both Thailand and Thai culture.
-It’s a cultural travel guide to random aspects of Thai life.
+It’s a cultural travel guide of sorts with an emphasis on fabrics and Thai pillows.

-I have been travelling to, coming and going, living in and visiting Thailand for two decades.
+I have been living in, travelling to, and coming and going from Thailand for two decades.
 I’ve worked alongside Thais; attended their weddings and funerals; eat Thai food more often than farang; and attend Buddhist ceremonies.
-(I’m not Buddhist.
-At best I’m agnostic.)
 My son is Thai.
 My family is Thai.
 I was married in a Thai wat with nine monks chanting.
 I could go on and on….
 You get the picture.

 For a more expanded version of my “Thai chops” please read: My Thai Life.
 It’s the beginning chapter of my blog.

 I tend to post in spurts.
 Just when you think my blog has finally gone silent for good, I’ll suddenly post a frenzy of essays.

 My son tells me to be a successful blogger I need to post regularly-weekly, monthly or everyday.
 (Everyday!
 Who has something interesting to say everyday?)
 I patiently explain to him that I have posts that took me weeks just to research, another week to write, and another week after that to get the photos/graphics ready.

 I also update this blog frequently especially my most popular posts about Thai fabrics.
 I’m always getting new info and finding more photos that I’ll add.
 So don’t be fooled by the original posting date-I usually update these posts every 6 months.